Degrees and Certifications:

 I was born and raised in Colorado and enjoy the wild places on this planet.
 I trail run, backpack and started training in Brazilian Jiu-jitsu last year.
 Prior to teaching, I worked as an engineer for nearly 30 years.
 My projects involved clean-up of polluted water and land, natural disaster response and construction of public infrastructure.
 Previously, I taught physics and algebra in the Highline School District in White Center.

 I believe that our math learning should be relevant to our lives and hopefully intriguing.
 I often hear folks say about math, “Why learn this?
 I’ll never use this!”
-Firstly, how do you know?
+First, how do you know?
 Can you predict your future and destiny?
-And secondly, I challenge you to use your imagination and to “mathematize” your world.
+Secondly, I challenge you to use your imagination and to “mathematize” your world.
 Search for ways to apply your math brain.
-Math can be a remarkably malleable tool for problem solving and visualizing the unseeable.